After the hustle and bustle of the holidays, it’s no wonder most of us begin the New Year looking for ways to slow down and relax.

 Spring means that it’s “Time-for-a-Beer-on-the-Patio-Season.”
 And surely, as the sun gets warmer over the next several weeks, it’s getting to be a very good time to think about finding cold beer in Waterloo Region, and sharing the experience with friends, family and colleagues.
 What goes better with beer than a patio?
 Not much.

 There’s no mistaking it: beer is a big seller.
 Beer Canada, a voluntary trade association, cites statistics that domestic beer sales can be as high as 100 million litres in a month – even in the cold of January.
 In Ontario alone there were 255 operating brewers (201 bricks and mortar establishments) as of December 30, 2016, with 99 in the planning stages and 36 newones popping up in the last quarter of the year.
 That works out to one brewery for every 70,000 Ontarians, according to the Ontario Beverage Network.

-In Waterloo Region, we are similarly blessed with a booming beer-and-brewing culture – we currently have 11 breweries in Waterloo Region, 12 if you count that fact that Abe Erb has both a Kitchener and a Waterloo location.
+In Waterloo Region, we are similarly blessed with a booming beer-and-brewing culture.
 Just outside of the region, there are similarly popular breweries in Guelph, Elora, Rockwood, Stratford and Brantford.
 It’s a perfect place for a pint on the patio – or at any time of the year – to be sure.

 What’s happening in the brewing community?
 Well, sour beers, cask and barrel aged beers, as well as collaborative brews are growing in popularity.
 Beer is getting more subtle, too.
 Quality craft brewers are making sure milder beers aren’t “boring;” therefore, pilsner, kolsch and helles beer are being re-visited with the brewing skill that is often needed to produce “simplicity.”